isomerpages/moe-psgrepository/_welcome-to-the-psg/About PSG.md

 </tr>
 </tbody>
 </table>
-<p>You are a<strong> peer </strong>and <strong>resource</strong> supporter
-to your parent community.
-As a member of the PSG, you partner and support the school by contributing 3 Ts (Time, Talent, Thought):</p>
+<p>You support your school by contributing your&nbsp;<strong>3 Ts</strong>&nbsp;—&nbsp;<strong>Time, Talent, and Thought. </strong>This
+enables you to support and connect fellow parents with valuable resources.</p>
 <ul data-tight="true" class="tight">
 <li>
-<p><strong>Time - </strong>Volunteer your time to design and conduct activities <u>aligned with the school's priorities</u>.
+<p><strong>Time -&nbsp;</strong>Volunteer your time to design and conduct
-Supportive PSG members can help to make the school a safe place for our children to learn in, making school life more vibrant and caring.</p>
+activities&nbsp;<u>aligned with the school's priorities</u>.
+Your presence and involvement help create a safe, vibrant, and caring environment where our children can thrive.</p>
 </li>
 <li>
-<p><strong>Talent - </strong>Contribute your expertise, talents, individual
+<p><strong>Talent -&nbsp;</strong>Contribute your expertise, talents, individual
 interests or personal networks.
-In this way, parents can significantly expand the pool of help available to the school and the PSG.</p>
+Every parent has something to offer, and your contributions can greatly expand the support available to both the school and the PSG.</p>
 </li>
 <li>
-<p><strong>Thought - </strong>Brainstorm and provide constructive feedback
+<p><strong>Thought -&nbsp;</strong>Brainstorm and provide constructive feedback
-and ideas to improve the school and PSG.</p>
+and ideas to improve the school and PSG.
+Your insights help shape a better experience can strengthen the PSG's efforts.</p>
-<p></p>
 </li>
 </ul>
 <h3><strong>What to note as a PSG member?</strong></h3>